-Place riders with white labels facing up (as indicated by the Available Rider indicator).
+Place riders with white labels facing up (matching the Available Rider indicator).

 Player 1 may choose any one of their riders to be placed on the starting map section in the road space labeled 1.
 To evenly distribute the rest of the riders, the next clockwise player places their choice in road space 2 and so on until all players have placed their first rider.
-Players can choose any rider, but they must be placed in number order.
+Players can choose any rider, but they must be placed on the subsequently numbered spot.